Stadion Polonii Bytom

 How is the construction of the new Polonia Bytom Stadium progressing?

 For the first six months, work continued on the creation of the design documentation.
-Construction work began on February 7, 2022, with completion scheduled for spring 2023.
+Construction work began on February 7, 2022, with completion scheduled for 2024.
+The first phase, after which the stadium will have stands for 1,100 spectators, should be completed in the summer of 2023.

 What will the new Polonia Bytom stadium be like?